COUNTRY BREAD

 Baking Method

 I find 450 F is the perfect temperature for allowing the loaf to expand beautifully and prevent the dough from cooking too fast.
 A dough cooked at too high of a temperature will result in a thick, dark crust, with possible cracks (as the loaf was not finished expanding in the oven).
-450 F creates a beautiful light crust with fabulous blisters.
 In addition, the Dutch-oven method adds the perfect crisp to the loaf, and helps capture steam without any extra effort on the baker’s part.

 Sourdough Artisan loaf, also known as country boule